Join us!

 • We reserve the right to terminate work placements at any time in the event of misconduct (eg dishonesty, theft, inappropriate behaviour, wilful damage to property).

-• We can provide a relocation allowance if you relocated from outside Croatia for the period of the job.
-(Assistant) Manager: up to 1000 euro; Seasonal Worker: up to 500 euro.
+• We can provide a relocation allowance of up to 500 euro if you relocate from outside Croatia for the period of the job.
 This may be paid in two instalments, first after arrival and second after completion of placement.

 Selection criteria